My Car: 2003 Toyota Camry XLE

 I love cars with good automatic transmissions – and this is one of them.
 Having only a 4 speed transmission means that the car is rarely “hunting for gears” and it only takes a few shifts to reach the final gear.
 Interestingly enough, the U241E transmission in the Camry has no overdrive gear whatsoever – the car’s overdrive is performed entirely by the differential’s final drive gearing.

 The only problems with my Camry are that the garage door opener (Homelink) stopped working a few years ago – something probably got shorted out or some of the soldering came apart, and I have yet to investigate the problem.
 The rearview mirror rattles a bit and probably should be tightened.
-There are some paint chips on the hood which I may fix myself or professionally.
-I think that the windshield gasket is starting to go bad since it sounds creaky every once a while in cold weather.
+I’ve repaired some of the stone chips on the car using a Toyota OEM “paint pen” but still have some work to do on that.
+I think that the windshield seal is starting to go bad since it sounds creaky every once a while in cold weather.
 With all of the marks and micro-scratches on it, it could use a replacement anyway.
 Mechanically, the car has issues with its valve seals resulting in smoke occasionally coming out of the exhaust during a cold start, and the brakes overheat and start to squeal quite often.
+I’ve replaced three out of four of the hubcaps with original OEM specimen of the “Cavity I” design which came with the car – but the final one yet to be replaced has two of its clips broken off and makes a rattling noise from time to time.

 My Dad’s 2015 Toyota Sienna XLE